-In order to define the parameters of a transistor there is a variety of different specifications that are used.
-These transistor specifications define an aspect of the performance of a transistor.
+In order to define the parameters of a transistor there are many different specifications that are used.
+Each of these transistor specifications define an aspect of the performance of the transistor.

 Transistor specification parameters